 Rob is our managing director and on top of his busy schedule, he makes sure to find time to look for inspiration and keep his skills sharp.
 According to him, the best and most valuable source of inspiration is learning from your peers.
 Rob believes it is key to learn from others who have already been through the highs and lows of a job and experienced challenges – they are the ones who have shared your experiences and can advise you what to do and just as importantly what not to do 🙂 As part of learning from peers, he has external consultants who regularly come to see what the agency and team are up to and advise on how both can be improved, whilst also setting targets for Rob to complete.

 Another great way to be inspired and learn from your peers is to attend networking events.
-Rob is involved in a close networking group where everyone aims to help and advice each other.
+Rob is involved in a close networking group where everyone aims to help and advise each other.

 Sham, the administrator in the Relative office, very often finds her creative inspiration on Pinterest.
-This social media platform is a great way to find instant information and creative ideas on a wide range of areas.
-It allows her to search on specific topics which draws related content with further information which inspires Sham even more.
+This social media platform is a great way to find instant information and creative ideas in a wide range of areas.
+It allows her to search on specific topics which draw related content with further information which inspires Sham even more.